chnoor999/goal-app-project/README.md

 Share Goals:
 Users can share their goals with others via various communication channels such as messaging apps, email, or social media platforms.

-Drawer Navigation:
+Navigation:
-Two screens accessible through drawer navigation.
+Two screens accessible through drawer navigation, all goals screen and favourite goals screen.
-One screen showing all goals.
+One screen for manage goals through stack navigation.
-Another screen showing only favorite goals.

 Dark Mode and Light Mode:
-The app offers options for both dark and light modes, as well as the ability to sync with the system mode,he app provides three options: dark mode, light mode, or system mode,Users can choose their preferred mode. default is system mode
+The app offers options for both dark and light modes, as well as the ability to sync with the system mode,the app provides three options: dark mode, light mode, or system mode,Users can choose their preferred mode. default is system mode

 Async Storage:
 You're using Async Storage, likely to persistently store user data such as goals and their states.

+State Management:
+App is managed by redux tolkit.

+Custom fonts:
+Custom fonts are used in this app.